Individual ecotherapy sessions in person or online

 What is Ecotherapy?

-Ecotherapy, involves therapeutic practices that connect individuals with nature to improve mental health and well-being.
-It can include outdoor activities like walking in nature, creative expression and mindfulness exercises in natural settings.
+Ecotherapy involves therapeutic practices that connect individuals with nature to improve mental health and wellbeing.

 How does Ecotherapy benefit mental health?